What Is a Cranial Prosthesis? A Patient Guide

-If you’re experiencing medically-induced hair loss, you likely have practical questions about cost and insurance.
-It’s important to know that a medical wig, or “cranial prosthesis,” is considered a medical device, not just a cosmetic item you’d find at a typical wig store in NYC.
-This distinction is crucial because it means your health insurance may cover the cost.
-Navigating the claims process can feel complicated, but you don’t have to do it alone.
-A cranial prosthesis specialist is an expert in this area and can provide you with the correct documentation and guidance to help you get the benefits you’re entitled to.
+When you're dealing with medical hair loss, practical questions about cost and insurance come up right away.
+Here’s something important to know: a medical wig is actually a “cranial prosthesis.”
+It’s a medical device, not just a cosmetic piece from a regular wig store.
+This difference is key because your health insurance might cover the cost.
+Working through the claims process can feel overwhelming, but you don't have to do it alone.
+A cranial prosthesis specialist is an expert who provides the right documents and guidance to help you get the coverage you deserve.

 Key Takeaways